 Do you have a network of professional contacts?

 If not, take advantage of our Career Mentoring Scheme which gives you the chance to meet with a professional from an organisation in a role that interests you.
-Your mentor can give you the benefit of their experience in a particular occupation and an insight into the knowledge and skills you need to enter and progress within that occupation.
+Your mentor can give you the benefit of their experience in a particular occupation and an insight into the knowledge and skills you need to enter and succeed within that occupation.

 Do you have people to encourage and support you with your career?

 Life can be hectic sometimes and it might feel like you have lots of challenges to juggle.
 It's easy for other things to take priority over planning your future and this is why the Student and Graduate Employability Service work closely with Inclusive Support to raise awareness of events and programmes that would be helpful to you.

 Even though your time at Sheffield Hallam may have come to an end, you can continue to have support from the Student and Graduate Employability team.
 You can access one-to-one appointments, including via SKYPE or telephone if you are away from Sheffield, and job vacancies and events via Handshake for five years after graduating.
 We can offer advice on funding for further study and refer to appropriate sources of help if you have questions about claiming benefits or securing accommodation.

 Sheffield Hallam can support you with all aspects of university life, e.g. funding issues, accommodation, study skills, support for a disability.
 Telephone 0114 225 2679 to book an appointment or email firstname.lastname@example.org.
 For more information see this blog from the team in Student Support Services.